Researcher FAQs

 A: Yes!
 We encourage researchers needing EHR data to contact us about enrolling their partnering sites to allow for more efficient data access.
 Please email us at LTCDataCooperative@AHCA.org to discuss.

-Q: I have some questions before I submit my application and/or specific aims page.
+Q: I have some questions before I submit my application.
 Could I speak to someone?

 Q: Who is on the LTC Data Cooperative Review Committee?